Join the access to justice movement

 A2J Innovation Stories

-“It was a Provincial Court Judge who identified the problem that the new collaboration is working to solve.
-She noted that there were a great many online resources that would be useful for those representing themselves in court (known as SRLs for self-represented litigants), but no simple way for them” …
+March 28, 2018 – A Provincial Court Judge noted that there were a lot of online resources that would be useful for people representing themselves in court, but no simple way for those people to find out about those resources.

 Rise Women’s Legal Centre Uses “Unbundling” of